sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 canonical_url: https://kmcd.dev/posts/live-internet-map/
 ---

 Right now, thousands of routers are arguing about how to reach each other.
-That’s expected, it’s how the Internet works.
-I made a map that lets us listen in on the conversation, but in a relaxing and aesthetically pleasing way.

-Let's back up for a second.
-The Internet runs on constant routing updates.
-BGP (Border Gateway Protocol) continuously announces and withdraws prefixes, adjusting how traffic moves between networks.
-Most people see URLs and apps.
-Routers see prefixes and AS paths.
+That’s expected.
+It’s how the Internet works.
+This website wouldn't load without this.
+BGP (Border Gateway Protocol) continuously announces and withdraws prefixes, adjusting how traffic moves globally.
+Most people see URLs and apps; routers see prefixes and AS paths.

-Because the networking world is so mysterious to most people, I wanted to build a real-time visualization of the stream of routing updates.
-I needed something that shows where routing activity is happening and how it shifts over time.
+I made a map that lets us listen in on this conversation, but in a relaxing, aesthetically pleasing way.

-In my [last post](/posts/internet-map-2026/) about my [Internet Infrastructure Map](map.kmcd.dev), I mentioned a few alternative sources for BGP data that I didn't end up using.
-One of them was a [websocket-based streaming API](https://ris-live.ripe.net/) from RIPE.
+In my [last post](/posts/internet-map-2026/), I mentioned a [websocket-based streaming API from RIPE](https://ris-live.ripe.net/).
 At the time, I set it aside.
 Soon, it became my obsession and the live view was born.

-One clarification up front.
-While this visualization does occasionally stumble into being practically useful for spotting global outages or routing leaks, the primary requirement for this project was simply to build a really cool looking map.
+While this visualization occasionally stumbles into being practically useful for spotting global outages, my primary requirement was simply to build a really cool looking map.

 You can check out the source code for this project on [GitHub](https://github.com/sudorandom/bgp-stream/) or watch the map in action on my [YouTube channel](http://livemap.kmcd.dev) or here: